ptnoire/ptnoire/README.md

 <img src="https://pt-anderson.netlify.app/nodelogo.fd352533.png" alt="node" height=71px />
 <img src="https://pt-anderson.netlify.app/mysqllogo.76b64807.png" alt="sql" height=71px />
 </div>

-I would love to help with your open-source projects, please hit me up!
+Hey 👋!
+If you're interested in helping me with any of my many projects or need a hand with yours, shoot me a line on twitter @NoirePeter

-I have a lot of projects that are ongoing and in progress, I am a avid supporter of the FGC in my free time, I devote a lot of time to helping my local scenes and community thrive in any way I can.
+If your FGC is in need of a website, discord/twitch bot or tournamnent/ranking database, I offer these services for free, please get in touch.
+I will always have time to help your scene grow.

 Current Projects:
-- mySQL + Node.JS Custom Library (Importable Modules)
+- **PAYD** : A simple bill tracker for the people, no ads, no nonsense.
-- PAYD : A simple bill tracker for the people, no ads, no nonsense.
+- **mySQL** + Node.JS Custom Library (Importable Modules) (Working title: NodeSql?